Combining guaranteed and spot markets in display advertising: Selling guaranteed page views with stochastic demand: Conclusion

 \section{Conclusion}

-In this paper, we study a novel way of selling display advertising impressions via both guaranteed contracts and RTB.
-We take into account the buying behaviour of advertisers, i.e., risk aversion and stochastic arrivals, and employ dynamic programming to solve the publisher\rq{}s optimal pricing and allocation strategy to maximise the expected revenue.
-Our optimal solution extends the algorithm for the Knapsack problem, and is relatively scalable and efficient.
+In this paper, we study a novel approach of selling display ad impressions via both guaranteed contracts and RTB.
+We take into account the buying behaviour of advertisers, i.e., risk aversion and stochastic arrivals, and employ dynamic programming to find an optimal pricing and allocation strategy that maximises the publisher's expected total revenue.
+Our optimal solution is derived based on the solution frame to the Knapsack problem, and is relatively scalable and efficient.
 We further validate the results using a commercial RTB dataset.
 The experimental results show that, selling via both guaranteed contracts and RTB can significantly improve the publisher\rq{}s total revenue.
 Furthermore, for impressions from ad slots with a high competition level, a large percentage of future impressions should be sold in advance via guaranteed contract, and for impressions from ad slots with a low competition level, the revenue is largely collected by RTB.
 However, their revenue increases are more significant.
 This is mainly due to the fact that advertisers pay much less than their valuations in RTB which gives more margins for PG to increase the revenue.
 In addition, the experimental results show that our model is robust under supply or demand uncertainty and when advertisers have different valuations on the impression.